e-clearing-net/OCHP/OCHP-direct.md

 ## Inform a provider about a charging process _Advanced_

-The provider should get informed about any status updates to an OCHP-direct charging process.
+The provider should get informed about any status updates to an OCHP_direct_ charging process.
 The operator's backend must make use of a treashold in order to avoid too many messages.

 The information types are: